BodyMaps/ShapeKit/docs/config.md

     ```

 2. `class_map`: the label mapping dict of organ and their labels.
-> [!IMPORTANT]
+    > [!WARNING]
+    > This parameter will be deprecated soon.

-> All organs on this list will be read and loaded, but only the ones listed in target_organs will be processed by ShapeKit.
+    All organs on this list will be read and loaded, but only the ones listed in target_organs will be processed by ShapeKit.

 3. `target_organs`: the organs selected for postprocessing.